 It was usually my grandmother who took me there for walks and I remember the rocks and ponds in the upper part of the garden.
 I also remember I was always a little scared going through the side door and steps entrance from Holeckova Street.

-I’ve recently come across my grandmother and my grand aunt’s diaries and they also frequently visited the garden when they were young ladies back in the 1930s & 1940s.
-Both ladies still lived in the same house, where they moved in the 1930s with their parents and their other sister.
+I’ve recently come across my grandmother and my grand aunt’s diaries and they also frequently visited the garden when they were young girls back in the 1930s & 1940s.
+They lived nearby all their lives, in a town house that their father, who was a furniture varnisher and painter, purchased in 1930s to run his business from and live in with his young family.

-- Large woodland area with steep walking paths
+• Large woodland area with steep walking paths great for a morning run or a walk

-- Great start to a longer walk to Prague Castle
+• Great start to a longer walk to Prague Castle via Petrin Hill with fabulous views of the castle

 If you want to take the less travelled route, you can always climb up to the top of the garden edge towards the Strahov Stadium and walk through Na Hrebenkach Street and Turisticka street and then follow the curb of the hill through a green woodland towards Spiritka, Ladronka to Vypich.